-High throughput (HT) experimentation is used to accelerate the screening of large catalyst sets, it has been successfully applied in the development of heterogeneous catalysts [18-20], and can be applied for the identification of stable FTS catalysts, by parallelizing the preparation, ageing and characterization of the samples.
-While testing the catalytic properties of the materials demands access to expensive and specialised equipment [21], the use of a proxy can accelerate the identification of suitable, stable and active materials without having to test all of them.
-In a previous paper [5] we reported the development of a proxy based method for the accelerated discovery of stable FTS catalysts.
-The workflow (Figure S1) developed includes the parallelized preparation, reduction, characterization of the samples augmented by an aging procedure under FTS similar conditions (H2:CO = 3; 230 °C, 1 bar) for 100 h.
+High throughput (HT) experimentation is used to accelerate the screening of large catalyst sets, it has been successfully applied in the development of heterogeneous catalysts [20-22], and can be applied for the identification of stable FTS catalysts, by parallelizing the preparation, ageing and characterization of the samples.
+While HT testing of the catalytic properties of the materials demands access to specialised equipment [23], the use of a proxy can accelerate the identification of suitable, stable and active materials without having to test all of the elements of a library.
+In a previous paper [7] we reported the development of a proxy-based method for the accelerated discovery of stable FTS catalysts.
+The workflow (Supplementary Note 1) developed includes the parallelized preparation, reduction, characterization of the samples augmented by an aging procedure under FTS similar conditions (H2:CO = 3; 230 °C, 1 bar) for 100 h.
 The core of the proxy is the assessment of the stability and activity of the samples by estimating the change in particle size and the amount of metallic Co with the aging procedure.
 This is carried out by comparing the Co peak width and area (calculated relative to the support peak area).
-The last step is to run rapid high throughput TGA on selected samples to estimate the degree of reduction.
-The use of this method identified the composition of a series of highly stable, high surface area supported Co catalysts promoted by Mg and Ru, and the optimization of the preparation protocol (i.e. order of addition, calcination steps).
+The last step is to run high throughput TGA on selected samples to estimate the degree of reduction.
+The use of this method identified the composition of a series of highly stable, high surface area supported Co catalysts promoted by Mg and Ru, and the optimum preparation protocol (i.e. order of addition, calcination steps).

-The proxy described above is applied herein to investigate the effect of different support materials and promotors on the stability of Co based catalysts.
-The iterative workflow was used to first screen six different support materials (active carbon, Al_2O_3 , SiC, SiO2, TiO2, ZrO2) and five promotors (Ru, Re, Mo, Mn, La).
-This set of experiments identified SiC as a suitable support material and the screening of further promotors (Ru, La, Ce, Pr, Nd, Hf) lead to the identification of the positive effects of a combination of Co, Ru, Hf on SiC, which shows the formation of hcp Co phase under our standard reduction conditions.
-Catalytic experiments under real FTS conditions revealed higher C5+ selectivity for a catalyst promoted with Ru and Hf.
-A more comprehensive study of the effects of Ru and Hf on the formation and stabilization of the hcp Co phase without support materials, shows that Ru and Hf alone stabilize this phase, but the effect increases significantly, when both are present, stabilizing the hcp Co phase to a temperature up to 500 °C and 12 h.
+The proxy protocol described above is applied here to investigate the effect of different support materials and promotors on the stability of Co based catalysts.
+The iterative workflow was used to first screen six different support materials (active carbon, Al2O3, SiC, SiO2, TiO2, ZrO2) and five promotors (Ru, Re, Mo, Mn, La).
+This set of experiments identified SiC as a suitable support material and the screening of further promotors (Ru, La, Ce, Pr, Nd, Hf) demonstrated the positive effects of a combination of Co, Ru, Hf on SiC, which lead to the formation of hcp Co.
+Catalytic experiments under FTS conditions revealed higher C5+ selectivity for a catalyst promoted with Ru and Hf.
+A more comprehensive study of the effects of Ru and Hf on the formation and stabilization of the hcp Co without support materials, shows that Ru and Hf alone stabilize this phase, but the effect increases significantly, when both are present, stabilizing the hcp Co phase to a temperature up to 500 °C and 12 h.